boyleo/gp-stroke-highlighter/README.md

 Enable the addon in Blender preferences.<br>

 <h2>Disclaimer</h2>
+This addon has not been tested with other version of Blender.
+It has not been thoroughly tested in 4.2, neither.

 * This addon was developed within a few hours with help from ChatGPT and DeepSeek *